Content updated March 2026

 Do You Pay Council Tax in Spain?
-Explained for 2025
+IBI Explained

-If you own property in Spain or are planning to move there, you’ve probably wondered whether there’s an equivalent to council tax.
-The answer is yes—but in Spain, it’s called IBI (Impuesto sobre Bienes Inmuebles).
-In this 2025 guide, we’ll break down what IBI is, who pays it, how much it costs, and what other local taxes you should be aware of.
+If you own property in Spain or are planning to move there, you may wonder whether there is an equivalent to council tax.
+The answer is yes—it’s called IBI (Impuesto sobre Bienes Inmuebles).

 What Is IBI (Spanish Council Tax)?

-• Paid by the owner of the property on January 1st of each year
+• Paid by the owner on January 1st each year

 • Applies to both residents and non-residents